Table of Contents

 When it comes to electric guitar amps, Line 6 is probably not the first brand that comes to mind.
 Line 6 was a pioneer in producing modeling amps, and they have released a lot of versions over the years.

-While some players loved Line 6 amplifiers, others have shown their disapproval by calling them difficult to use.
-However, this is far from the truth.
+Some players loved Line 6 amplifiers.
+Others have shown their disapproval by calling them difficult to use.
+Yet, this is far from the truth.
 But are Line 6 amps good?

 Line 6 amps are not bad at all.
 In fact, there’s a lot to love about them, they’re versatile and very affordable for what you get.
 Line 6 amps are also a great choice if you play in various genres, as they can handle almost anything.

-Line 6 has made some good amps over the years, and their models are suitable for beginners who like to practice at home.
-In this article, we’ll take an in-depth look at Line 6 amps and see if it’s worth investing in or not.
+Line 6 has made some good amps over the years.
+Their models are suitable for beginners who like to practice at home.
+In this Killer Rig article, we’ll take an in-depth look at Line 6 amps and see if it’s worth investing in or not.

 History of Line 6